LittleBigSalino/Jon.Wpf.CustomControls/README.md

 ## Getting Started

-1. Clone the repo: `git clone https://github.com/yourusername/Jon.WPF.CustomControls.git`
-2. Open the solution in Visual Studio 2023 or later.
+1. Open Visual Studio 2023 or later.
+2. Open your solution in Visual Studio.
+3. Open the NuGet Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console).
+4. Type `Install-Package Jon.Wpf.CustomControls` and press Enter to download and install the Jon.WPF.CustomControls NuGet package.
-3. Build the solution to ensure everything is set up correctly.
+5. Build your solution to ensure everything is set up correctly.
-4. Start using the controls in your projects!
+6. Start using the controls in your projects!

 ## Usage